Jeremy Hunt stays Chancellor as Rishi Sunak vows to fix Liz Truss’s ‘mistakes’

 The new Prime Minister launched a Cabinet reshuffle after being appointed by the King.

-Rishi Sunak has kept Jeremy Hunt as Chancellor after the new Prime Minister vowed to fix the “mistakes” of Liz Truss’s leadership and he braced the nation for “difficult decisions”.
+Rishi Sunak has kept Jeremy Hunt as Chancellor and brought Dominic Raab back to the Cabinet after the new Prime Minister vowed to fix the “mistakes” of Liz Truss’s leadership and braced the nation for “difficult decisions”.

 Boris Johnson loyalists who stayed close to Ms Truss, including Jacob Rees-Mogg, were among the 11 ministers who were out of government.